 Fierce drums, industrial elements, fast breakbeat rhythms, abrupt cuts.
 Add in some high energy curveballs along the way and it gets, well ... hectic.

 Upcoming elusive talent Șerb closes the night with a techno set that pours analogue honey in post-rave ears.
-Born and raised in Craiova he spent his youth playing guitar in a Nihilistic punk band.
+Born and raised in Craiova he spent his youth playing guitar in the punk band

 After dabbling in post rock, electronic music and ambient, he released two albums as one half of Semiosis.
 Since 2014, Serb is part of Listen2Me, an independent label, where he released his debut 12” Transient Recs 1. Șerb’s new ventures into techno have lead him to a fresh release on Cosmin TRG’s Fizic label.

-“Echo” is a sound installation put together by Nona Inescu and Chlorys, connecting 18 pairs of EarPods with 36 snail shells, which act as small resonance chambers.
+“Echo” is a sound installation put together by Nona Inescu, Vlad Nanca and Chlorys, connecting 18 pairs of EarPods with 36 snail shells, which act as small resonance chambers.
 The analogy between the human ear and shells was first formulated by a 16th century anatomist, who named the inner-ear spiral cavity the Cochlea, Latin for snail.

 The history connecting shells and sound is filled with popular science beliefs and symbolism, shells reflecting the inner sounds of human bodies or containing worldly echoes.